cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/azure-devops.md

 {{% image src="/integrations/integration_builder/how_to_guides/azure-devops/01-create-folder.png" alt="Create a new folder" %}}

 Name the new folder and choose its location.
-Then click "Create Folder".
+Then click "Create folder".

 {{% image src="/integrations/integration_builder/how_to_guides/azure-devops/02-create-folder-modal.png" alt="Folder details" %}}

 You should now see the new folder in the project.

-### Create an Azure DevOps Connection
+#### Create an Azure DevOps Connection

 Click the "Create" button at the top right, then select "Connection".